ZeroIntensity/ZeroIntensity/README.md

 ## Support my work

 Open source isn't super sustainable.
-To support my work, you can [sponsor me](https://github.com/sponsors/ZeroIntensity) (you can also hire me via one-time sponsors).
+To support my work, you can [sponsor me](https://github.com/sponsors/ZeroIntensity) (or, you can also hire me via one-time sponsors).

 ## Contact